 - 1. Health Plan Hawaii Plus (HMSA);

 - 2. SelectHealth (Utah and part of Idaho);

-- 3. Independent Health (upstate New York);

-- 4. Kaiser FHP of California-Northern; and
+- 3. Kaiser FHP of California-Northern; and

-- 5. Kaiser FHP of California-Southern.
+- 4. Kaiser FHP of California-Southern.

 For more information, contact the insured HMO provider in your state.
 Coverage may be available only on an after-tax basis if your covered children are not your tax dependents, and other costs may apply.